 yacchreyaḥ syānniścitaṁ brūhi tanme

 Arjuna, drowning in his sorrow, concluded that he was in delusion.
-That is when he sought guidance and surrendered unto Sri Krishna as a disciple and pleaded to tell him decisively what he should be doing.
-With his faith firmly established in Sri Krishna and with all humility, Arjuna accepted the confusion in his heart and sought guidance.
+That is when he sought guidance.
+He surrendered unto Shri Krishna as a disciple.
+He pleaded for Shri Krishna to tell him decisively what he should be doing.
+Arjuna had firm faith in Shri Krishna.
+With all humility, he accepted the confusion in his heart and sought guidance.

 Chapter 2, Verse 8